shivathapaa/musicManagerPy/README.md

 Also, you can use separateMp3Files.py for separating music files with a different extension.

 With these scripts, you can easily organize and rename your music files based on their metadata, creating a clean and structured music library.
-Enjoy your well-organized music collection!
+Enjoy your music!

 ---